rodrigobaron/anthill/README.md

 2. Execute tool calls and append results
 3. Switch Agent if necessary
 4. Update context variables, if necessary
-5. If no new function calls, return
+5. If no new tool calls, return

 #### Arguments
 [TODO]